user-candycode/C_programs/README.md

 13. To solve recursion use either Tree method or use activation stack record.
 14. Storage in c are of 4 types(auto,registers,static,extern) with 4 defining properties with each (i.e location of storage on hardware, Default Inital Value, Scope, Life Time)
 15. Static memory is scope bound but not lifetime bound (has default value 0).
+16. Global variables can be accessed by any functions written after it.